Steuart Pringle

-Lieutenant General Sir Steuart Robert Pringle KCB (21 July 1928 – 18 April 2013) was a Scottish Royal Marines officer who served as Commandant General Royal Marines from 1981 to 1985.
+Lieutenant-General Sir Steuart Robert Pringle KCB (21 July 1928 – 18 April 2013) was a Scottish Royal Marines officer who served as Commandant General Royal Marines from 1981 to 1985.
 He was seriously injured by an IRA car bomb in 1981, in which he lost his right leg.

 He was styled as the 10th Baronet of Stichill from 1961 to 2016, when a court accepted DNA evidence that established he was not the biological grandson of the 8th baronet.
 His cousin Murray Pringle inherited the baronetcy instead of Sir Steuart's eldest son and expected heir.

 Early life and education

 Pringle was born in Dover on 21 July 1928, the only child of Sir Norman Hamilton Pringle of Stichill, 9th Baronet (1903–1961), and his first wife, Winifred Olive Curran (died 1975).
 He was educated at Sherborne School.

 Military career

 Pringle joined the Royal Marines in 1946.
-He was appointed commanding officer of 45 Commando in 1971 and, after a tour at Headquarters Commando Forces from 1974 in which role he was promoted from lieutenant colonel to colonel, he became Major General Commando Forces in 1978.
+He was appointed commanding officer of 45 Commando in 1971 and had a tour at Headquarters Commando Forces from 1974 in which role he was promoted from lieutenant colonel to colonel.
+Promoted to major-general on 1 February 1978 (local major-general from 20 February 1978), he then became Major General Commando Forces.

 Pringle went on to be chief of staff to the Commandant General Royal Marines in 1979 and Commandant General Royal Marines in 1981.
-On 17 October 1981, he was injured by an IRA car bomb attached to his red Volkswagen car outside his home in Dulwich, South London as he went to take his pet black Labrador, Bella to the park for a run.
-One of the first questions he asked was, "How's my dog?"
-His dog, Bella, was unscathed but Pringle lost his right leg in the incident and badly injured his left.
+On 17 October 1981, he was injured by an IRA car bomb attached to his red Volkswagen car outside his home in Dulwich, South London as he went to take his pet black Labrador, Bella, to the park for a run.
+One of the first questions he asked was, "How's my dog?".
+Bella was unscathed but Pringle lost his right leg in the incident and badly injured his left.

 As Commandant General of the Royal Marines, he was seen welcoming the Commandos home following the Falklands War.
 He was named BBC Pebble Mill Man of the Year for his "outstanding achievement and bravery".
-He later returned to duties, and retired in 1985.
+He later returned to duties, and retired in June 1984.